PPSUC-21Q039/Python_Homework/Readme.md

 > python .\Browser_Record_Parsing_CLI.py -p C:\Users\***\AppData\Roaming\Mozilla\Firefox\Profiles\***.default-esr -b Firefox -k ./keyword.txt > ./output.txt
 ```

 # Browser Record Parsing Script (`GUI` Version)

 The `GUI` version of this program is only a wrapper of the `CLI` version and is called from the `tkinter` frontend, and the essential functionality is no different.

 ## Main Functon

 Absolutely the same as the `CLI` Version.
+Here's the view of the main window:

 ![Main Window](Assests/Main.png)